 Yes.
 Most are aware that many "people-search" websites, such as whitepages.com, Pipl.com, fastpeoplesearch.com, truepeoplesearch.com, and beenverified.com have already published their information on the web, including their name, address, phone number and email address.
 Giving your "5 star" customer a good review could be very beneficial to them.

-When adding comments to my review, what is acceptable and what should I avoid?
+After completing the multiple choice entries, should I choose to add a comment to the bottom of my review, what is acceptable and what should I avoid?

 When posting a review: